dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 ## Lifecycle events

-The following simplified diagrams illustrate Razor component lifecycle event processing.
+The following simplified description and diagrams illustrate Razor component lifecycle event processing.
 The C# methods associated with the lifecycle events are defined with examples in the following sections of this article.

 Component lifecycle events: